 “Eat your broccoli” means your parents don’t want you to turn into an unhealthy slob.

 Why do I take such a heavy-handed approach?

-Because it is disrespectful and insulting to me if you as a student were too lazy to pay attention, too lazy to make sure you meet the prerequisites, and due to your lack of discipline you are demanding that I put in effort to make up for it?
+Because it is disrespectful if you as a student didn’t pay attention, didn’t meet the prerequisites, and due to your lack of discipline you are demanding that I put in effort to make up for it?

 And despite your show of disrespect, I still do what is best for you by telling you the right way to approach the problem.